Eliora59/ContainerProject/README.md

 # ContainerProject

-The goal of the project is to deploy some container faster to provider an environment to test some playbook or role with Ansible
+The goal of the project is to deploy some container faster to provide an environment to test some playbook or role with Ansible

 ## Get started